 Reasons to have multiple credit cards

-Having more than one card may be a strategic way to improve financial flexibility and take advantage of exclusive perks.
+Having more than 1 card may be a strategic way to improve financial flexibility and take advantage of exclusive perks.

-One major advantage of having multiple credit cards is that they can support your creditworthiness by impacting your credit utilization ratio.
-Credit utilization is the percentage of your available credit that you're using.
+A major advantage of having multiple credit cards is that they can support your credit score by impacting your credit utilization ratio.
+Credit utilization is the percentage of your available credit that you’re using.

 When you have multiple credit cards with varying credit limits, you gain more available credit overall.
-By keeping balances low relative to these limits, you could achieve a lower credit utilization ratio, which might positively affect your credit score.
+By keeping balances low relative to these limits, you could achieve a lower credit utilization ratio.
+That can positively affect your credit.

-Having more than one credit card also impacts your payment history and credit age.
-Your payment history is the most important factor in determining your credit score.
-This means paying your bills on time is much more crucial than the number of cards you hold.
+- Payment history: Your payment history is the most important factor in determining your credit score.
+This means paying your bills on time is key, regardless of the number of credit cards you have.

-Lenders also look for a long, steady credit history.
-But it's not enough to have just one old card — your credit scores consider the average age of all your accounts.
-So, opening a new card lowers that average age, which could negatively impact your credit.
+- Credit age: Lenders typically look for a long, steady credit history.
+Your credit scores consider the average age of all your accounts.
+Opening a new card lowers that average age, which could negatively impact your credit.
+But the longer you can keep your accounts open, the better it will be in the long run.

 Earn rewards and other perks